-What Is an Return Authorization – RA?
+What Is Return Authorization?

 Age of Inventory

-Known Issues With the Product
+Known Issues or Defects With the Product

 You should also ask about co-op funds and other ways they will help you sell their merchandise.
 The more they are willing to work with you and support you, the more invested in them you should become.